RobinLinus/coins-legacy/notes/succinct-fullnode.md

 # Succinct Bitcoin Consensus

-The following are order-of-magnitude estimates regarding ideas to compress bitcoin's blockchain for light nodes.
+The following are back of the envelope calculations regarding ideas to compress bitcoin's blockchain for light nodes.
+I guess most of these ideas have been discussed before, but this estimates order-of-magnitudes that help assess their feasability.

 We assume Bitcoin's blockchain currently has
 - `615 000 blocks` [Source](https://statoshi.info/)